IvanDirigible/employee-tracker/README.md

 # 12 SQL: Employee Tracker

-## Your Task
+## The Task

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
-Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This week's assignment was to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Because this Challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
-To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.

 Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
 You’ll need to submit a link to the video and add it to the README of your project.